raspberrypilearning/scratchpc-interactive-book/en/step_1.md

 Your book could:
 + Have changing backdrops for each page
-+ Have text or art created in the paint editor
++ Have text or art created in the Paint editor
 + Have multiple 'buttons' on each page

 </div>